More about: Lisbon in 1 Day: everything you need to know

 It is one of the oldest buildings in Lisbon, as it is one of the few that has survived the many earthquakes and fires that have ravaged the city throughout its history.
 Romanesque in style, it houses the remains of the patron saint of Lisbon, St. Vincent, as well as a beautiful cloister and a treasure of great value.
 It can be visited for free and paying an extra 2,5€ we can add to the visit the cloister and the treasure.

-Take the Santa Justa Elevator and get to know Rua Augusta
+Take the Elevador de Santa Justa and visit Rua Augusta

-After visiting the Cathedral we will head to the historic center of Lisbon.
-Here there is a lot to see, but we will prioritize one of the most famous points of the city, the Elevador de Santa Justa.
-Located on the street with the same name, about 20 minutes from the Cathedral, this particular elevator connects the neighborhoods of Baixa Pombalina and Chiado.
-It is 45 meters high, which also allows us to have good views of the center of Lisbon.
+After visiting the Cathedral head to the historic center of Lisbon.
+There is a lot to see here, but prioritize one of the most famous spots in the city, the Elevador de Santa Justa.
+Located on the street with the same name, about 20 minutes from the Cathedral, this particular elevator links the Baixa Pombalina and Chiado neighborhoods.
+It is 45 meters high, which also allows you to have a good view of the center of Lisbon.

 Walk around the Commerce Square

-The historic Praça do Comércio is accessed through the Arco da Rua Augusta and leads to an extension crowned at its center by the equestrian statue of José I and directly on the banks of the Tagus River.
-A key stop if you book a tour of Lisbon.
+The historic Praça do Comércio is accessed through the Arco da Rua Augusta and leads to an expanse crowned in its center by the equestrian statue of José I and directly on the banks of the Tagus River.

 Stop for lunch

-If the morning has gone smoothly, you will arrive at Praça do Comércio at noon and it is time to stop for lunch.
-At this point you have two options:
+If the morning has gone smoothly, you will arrive at the Praça do Comércio at noon and it is time to stop for lunch.
+At this point you have several options:

 - Find a restaurant in the vicinity of the square.

-- Take a tourist streetcar that will take us to the Belém neighborhood and eat there.
+- Take a tourist streetcar that will take you to the Belém neighborhood and eat there.

 - Take a gastronomic tour in Lisbon to get to know the local products and take 100% advantage of lunch.

 My advice is to first eat at a restaurant near the square to refuel and then take a streetcar to the Belém neighborhood in time for dessert.
-The ride from the Plaza del Comercio to Belém is 20 minutes and, once there, we can look for a pastry shop to taste the typical Belém pastries with a coffee.
+The ride from Praça do Comércio to Belém is 20 minutes and, once there, you can look for a pastry shop to taste the typical Belém pastries with a coffee.

 It is worth mentioning that Lisbon is a city with a strong gastronomic tradition.
 There are plenty of gastronomic tours in Lisbon and wine tastings that can be done throughout the Portuguese capital